yellows8/3ds_homemenuhax/README.md

 * v9.3 (not tested, unknown if the heap/stack addrs are correct)
 * v9.4

-This flaw was introduced with the Home Menu version which added support for themes: 9.0.0-X. In Japan according to Nintendo, theme support was added with 9.1.0-XJ.
+This flaw was introduced with the Home Menu version which added support for themes: 9.0.0-X. In Japan according to Nintendo, theme support was "added" with 9.1.0-XJ(but the code binary for v9.0j appears to have theme support too).
 Therefore, the lowest system-version supported by this is v9.0(non-JPN), and JPN v9.1.

 This flaw still exists with system-version 9.4.0-X, the newest version this flaw was checked for at the time of writing.